cometbft/cometbft/docs/guides/app-dev/indexing-transactions.md

 and transactions whose event attributes match within the height but can match across different events on that height.

+Storing the event sequence was introduced in CometBFT 0.34.26.
+Before that, up until Tendermint Core 0.34.26, the event sequence was not stored in the kvstore and events were stored only by height.
+That means that queries returned blocks and transactions whose event attributes match within the height but can match across different events on that height.
 This behavior was fixed with CometBFT 0.34.26+.
 However, if the data was indexed with earlier versions of Tendermint Core and not re-indexed, that data will be queried as if all the attributes within a height occurred within the same event.

 ## Event attribute value types